Danmei: 2021–2023: New regulatory approach

+In early 2023, the danmei video adaptations began to emerge again.

 2024–present: Arrests of Haitang authors

 Some mainland Chinese danmei authors circumvent the restrictions on pornography by hosting the explicit portions of their work on Taiwanese literature websites.
 This strategy has not, however, kept authors entirely safe from prosecution.
 In 2024, at least a dozen mainland Chinese danmei authors who published their sexually explicit work on the Taiwanese BL website Haitang Literature City were arrested, charged, and tried on obscenity charges.
 Some of the authors were sentenced to years in prison and heavily fined.
 Further arrests occurred in 2025.

 The arrests sparked widespread expressions of outrage on Weibo and WeChat and resulted in some authors "deleting stories, withdrawing from platforms, or halting publication altogether".
 Some author accounts have been suspended and others have disappeared.

+In September 2025, one of the most popular audio-drama platforms in China, Maoer FM, removed some danmei-themed audio-dramas for "technical reasons" by phase, though some of them have been resurrected after a thorough deletion of sensitive contents.
+This resulted in further worries about the subsistence of danmei under the current situation.

 Genre characteristics

 Danmei works always feature a central romance between men, but otherwise vary widely.
 Many draw on wuxia and xianxia tropes and settings or incorporate elements of other genres like sports or science fiction, and some authors blend danmei with genres more recently imported to China, such as steampunk and zombie stories.
+Other sub-genres of danmei works include farming fiction, which contains detailed descriptions of domestic life and daily activities.

 It is common, but not universal, for the two male protagonists of a danmei work to be divided into gong (攻 (gōng); lit. 'attacker') and shou (受 (shòu); lit. 'receiver') roles, meaning "top" and "bottom".
 These roles are analogous to the Japanese seme and uke.
 Some works do not incorporate these roles and instead refer to the protagonists as hugong (互攻 (hùgōng); lit. 'mutually attacking').
 Scholars such as Yao Zhao and Anna Madill have noted that danmei adheres to heteronormative gender roles within same-sex relationships.
 Since the mid-2010s, danmei literature has expanded to encompass a wider variety of relationship dynamics, though the gong-shou model remains dominant in the genre.

+Danmei works are a community-based literary practice and therefore use stylistic conventions and terminology that may not be intelligible to general readers.

 Some prominent danmei authors have responded to government censorship by incorporating nationalist themes into their works, as state censors in China "[look] favourably on celebrations of Chinese nationalism".
 Scholars Zhange Ni, Eve Ng, and Xiaomeng Li have described this as a Chinese homonationalism.

+Danmei works are primarily written by urban Han women.